asagi4/comfyui-prompt-control/README.md

 ## Nodes

 ### PromptToSchedule
-Parses a schedule from a text prompt
+Parses a schedule from a text prompt.
+A schedule is essentially an array of `(valid_until, prompt)` pairs that the other nodes can use.

+### FilterSchedule
+Removes parts of a prompt schedule according to its inputs.
+Always returns at least the last prompt in the schedule if everything would otherwise be filtered.

 ### ScheduleToCond
 Produces a combined conditioning for the appropriate timesteps.
 From a schedule.
 Also applies LoRAs to the CLIP model according to the schedule.